HackYourFuture/Node.js/week2/homework/README.md

 ### Things to consider

 - What representation you use in your file (CSV, TSV, JSON, etc).
-- Handle edge cases, i.e. control what happens if user enters unexpected input
+- Handle edge cases, i.e. control what happens if user enters unexpected input, e.g. `remove -100`.